Nieto35/back-prueba-tecnica/README.md

 # Project Overview for SDi.
 Digital Group
 This project is designed to establish a connection with Spotify and provide an authentication method.
 It allows users to interact with Spotify's API to retrieve various data, such as artist albums, while ensuring secure access through authentication.

+## Note

+Data validations for the request are performed in the respective value object classes.
+This approach helps maintain control over the data.

+I am not using Request->validate.
+I couldn't create my own Request class because Scramble wouldn't recognize it unless it extended the typical Laravel request.

 ## Accessing the API Documentation

 ```bash